 Here are some health warning signs ophthalmologists can find in your eyes:

-Dr. Gans looks for a condition called diabetic retinopathy, which damages the blood vessels in the eye.
+Dr. Singh looks for a condition called diabetic retinopathy, which damages the blood vessels in the eye.
 “We can see areas of bleeding and swelling in the retina, or abnormal blood vessels developing, which are hallmarks of diabetic damage,” he says.
 This damage can be observed even before vision is affected.

-“High blood pressure can cause permanent damage to vision by affecting the circulation within the eye,” says Dr. Gans.
+High blood pressure can cause permanent damage to your vision by affecting the blood flow within the eye.
 Such damage can be the first clue that a patient is suffering from hypertension.

-3. Inflammatory conditions
+3. Inflammatory Conditions

-4. Metastatic cancer
+4. Metastatic Cancer